 What Is the Glycemic Index of Pears?

-The glycemic index is a measure of how a food raises blood sugar levels.
-It's measured on a scale from 0 to 100, with higher numbers indicating a greater impact on blood sugar levels.
+The glycemic index measures how food raises blood sugar levels.
+It’s measured on a scale from 0 to 100, with higher numbers indicating a greater impact.

 How Many Pears Can a Diabetic Eat?